RanaAlaaTahon/euro-dine-insights/README.md

 - Predictive Analytics: Apply clustering or recommendation algorithms to derive future-oriented insights.

 - Data Storytelling: Further refine the ability to present insights to both technical and non-technical audiences.

+## Tableau Deployment

+The interactive dashboard for EuroDine Insights was developed and deployed using Tableau Public.
+The deployment process involved publishing the final dashboard to Tableau’s cloud platform, making it accessible through a shareable public link.

+**Steps for Deployment**

+1. Dashboard Finalization

+    - All visualizations were designed and refined in Tableau Desktop.

+    - Filters, parameters, and interactions were tested to ensure a smooth user experience.

+    - Layouts were optimized for viewing on desktop browsers.

+2. Publishing to Tableau Public

+          - The completed dashboard was published to Tableau Public

+    , a free platform that allows Tableau visualizations to be hosted online.

+          - While publishing, the workbook was made publicly accessible to enable sharing and embedding.

+3. Accessing the Dashboard

+    - The deployed dashboard can be viewed directly through this [link](https://public.tableau.com/authoring/EuroDineInsightsDashboard/EuroDineInsightsDashboard#1)

+    - No additional installations are required, the dashboard runs directly in the browser.

+- **Future Improvements**

+  - Optimize the dashboard for mobile responsiveness to improve accessibility on smaller screens.

+  - Implement regular dataset refreshes to keep the dashboard up to date.

 ## Main Data Analysis Libraries